 As a class manager, it helps teach your kids how to check the chart or posts.
 Ensure that all children know what is expected of them on a given day.
 Assigning children activities is an excellent way for permanent and substitute teachers to be better classroom managers.

 In the real world, people are expected to contribute in different ways to help ensure that the overall work or home life experience is as positive as possible.
 While elementary students do not need to have the same level of responsibility as adults, there are small tasks we can give them.
 These tasks will help them learn that jobs are a great way to make the classroom a better place.

 Let’s take a look at some of the basic classroom jobs that your kids might be able to contribute.

-When the kids go to lunch, recess, or some other break, we often have them line up, single file, before releasing them to wherever it is that they are going.
-You can have a student take on the task of being line leader, or the person who helps ensure that everyone lines up properly and abides by the rules.
+When the kids go to lunch, recess, or do a short brain break activity, we often have them line up, single file, before releasing them to wherever they are going.
+You can have a student take on the task of being line leader or the person who helps ensure that everyone lines up properly and abides by the rules.

 This task can work in tandem with the line leader.
 You can assign a student the job of door holder to keep the class calm during breaks between classes.

 We have many papers we have to give to children daily, and having a student whose job it is to take on this skill is a great classroom job.
 This student will be responsible for gathering and passing out materials to other kids.

 While you may not have a student sharpen everyone’s pencils for them, you may have one whose duty is to manage the pencil sharpener.
 You can have them call people individually up to the sharpener one at a time.